yichechang/alu-mobility/README.md

 The format is `yyyy.MM.dd.[a-z]` where `[a-z]` is used to differentiate versions tagged on the same date.

+- `2023.04.05.a`: Consider this `v0.0.9`!
+    - include ilastik for nucleoli segmentation
+    - workflow is more modular with clearer main `Snakefile`
+    - directly determine raw input files to be used for rules
+    - no pepfile is used anymore. just a single config file.
 - `2023.03.31.a`: remove unused function in msnd
 - `2023.03.30.a`: **normalize intensity for y459 and y491 on della**
 - `2023.03.28.a`: **Improve raw data compatibility with tiff file without metadata**